itesdahl/RIFF120/README.md

 - Max printable area 120x120x170 or 240mm, (X restricted by toolhead width)
 - 2020 extrusions
 - Orange Pi Zero SBC (use any SBC with 3-4 USB ports)
-- Controller cards with a total of 5 stepper drivers
+- Controller card with a total of 4 stepper drivers
 - MGN 12H rails/carriage X
 - 10mm rods and bearings on Y
 - 8mm rods and bearings on Z
 - Corexy
 - Klipper firmware
-- Dual independant z steppermotors and drivers
+- Dual z steppermotors
 - Sensorless homing on X and Y
 - Dragonburner with Sherpa micro
 - Low budget CPAP solution with 2 x 5015 fans